 No matter what procedure you’re considering, remember that the decision you make about sharing your story is the right choice because it’s your choice.
 And if you’re still in the process of weighing your options, read our blog post Preparing Now for Liposuction Later and browse through our liposuction before-and-after photos.

-To find out more about your potential with liposuction, contact us using the online form or call our office in Paradise Valley at (480) 423-1973 or our office in Gilbert at (480) 466-7355 to schedule an appointment.
+To find out more about your potential with liposuction, contact us using the online form or call our office in our office in Gilbert at (480) 466-7355 to schedule an appointment.